curryhow/curryhow.github.io/index.markdown

 ![Great ocean road](https://outbackfree.imgix.net/content/tours/Grayline/Great_Ocean_Road/064OK_IMGP0415-X2.jpg?w=1740&h=980&fit=crop&crop=center&auto=format)

-The Curry-Howard correspondence is an isomorphism between a logic (intuitionistic sequent calculus) and a programming language (simply-typed lambda calculus).
-It is sometimes referred to by the tagline "**proofs as programs**".
+The Curry-Howard correspondence is a duality between logic and the mathematical theory of computation, sometimes referred to by the tagline "**proofs as programs**".
+More precisely, it is an isomorphism between a logic (intuitionistic sequent calculus) and a programming language (simply-typed lambda calculus).
 This website will eventually host an online short course in the fundamentals of theoretical computer science, aimed at giving a complete proof of the Curry-Howard correspondence.
 The aim is to be accessible but still completely rigorous; this course will be a challenge.
 All lecture notes and videos for the course will be freely available.

 We are part of the [School of Mathematics and Statistics](https://ms.unimelb.edu.au/home) at the University of Melbourne.